-Alternative 1 (No-action) would not change the names given to South Atlantic rock shrimp fishing authorization instruments.
+Alternative 1 (No-action) would not rename the South Atlantic rock shrimp fishing authorization instruments.
 This alternative would create no additional administrative burden or cost, however it may perpetuate fishery participant confusion regarding the current nomenclature.

-Alternative 2 would change the current name of the open access rock shrimp permit to "Rock Shrimp Permit (Carolinas Zone)," and the limited access endorsement name would be change to "Rock Shrimp Permit (South Atlantic EEZ).
-This alternative would produce a significant impact on the administrative environment.
-First NOAA Fisheries Service Permits Office Permits would need to determine who possesses an active (valid and not-expired) endorsement or permit on a predetermined future date following publication of the final rule implementing this amendment (Implementation Date).
-Only participants who meet those criteria would be issued replacement permits through a one-time mass mailing.
+Preferred Alternative 2 would produce a significant impact on the administrative environment.
+First NOAA Fisheries Service Permits Office Permits would need to determine who possesses an active (valid and not-expired) endorsement or permit on a pre-determined future date following publication of the final rule implementing this amendment (Implementation Date).
+The implementation date would be on or about the 27th day of the third month following publication of the final rule for this amendment.
+The Permits Office would conduct a one-time mass mail-out of replacement permits approximately two weeks before the date of implementation in order to allow enough time for the permits to reach the recipients before they are required to have them.

 Permit holders would receive one or the other type of permit, not both.
-Therefore, which type of permit each person would be issued would also need to be determined.
-Participants eligible for endorsement reinstatement under Action 3 would be sent a certified letter drafted and mailed by the Permits Office and the Office of Sustainable Fisheries informing those participants, among other things, they are eligible to apply for reinstatement of their endorsement in the form of a "Rock Shrimp Permit (South Atlantic EEZ)."
+In order for a vessel to be issued a newly named Rock Shrimp Permit (South Atlantic EEZ) the vessel must currently have a limited access endorsement.
+Therefore, which type of permit each person would be issued would also need to be determined prior to the one-time mail-out.
+Participants eligible for endorsement reinstatement under Action 3 would be sent a certified letter drafted and mailed by the Permits Office and the Office of Sustainable Fisheries informing those participants, among other things, that they are eligible to apply for reinstatement of their endorsement in the form of a "Rock Shrimp Permit (South Atlantic EEZ)."
+Any limited access endorsements or open access permits that are not active (valid and not expired) on the date of implementation will not have replacements automatically issued.
+These vessel owners would need to apply to receive their vessels' replacement permits and/or endorsements.

 The rock shrimp permit application form would need to be changed by the Permits Office to reflect the new permit names.
-Alternative 2 would also require a substantial revision to current South Atlantic rock shrimp regulations to include a restriction on any permit or endorsement transfers immediately before the Implementation Date.
-Additionally, Regulations would state applications not completed by the effective date of the final rule, or applications to transfer an endorsement that are initially submitted after the effective date of the final rule will not be processed.
-The regulations would also include language explaining the old limited access endorsement and open access permit will no longer be valid as of the Implementation Date, regardless of the expiration dates on the permits themselves.
+Preferred Alternative 2 would also require a substantial revision to current South Atlantic rock shrimp regulations to include a restriction on any permit or endorsement transfers immediately before the Implementation Date.
+Complete applications to transfer or renew limited access endorsements or open access permits would be required to be received by the Permits Office 30 days before the effective date of the freeze on all transfers and renewals.
+Notice of this requirement would be drafted and disseminated prior to this provisions' effective date.
+The regulations would need to be updated to include language explaining the old limited access endorsement and open access permit will no longer be valid as of the Implementation Date, regardless of the expiration dates on the permits and endorsements themselves.
 This will require a considerable level of coordination with the Office of Sustainable Fisheries, the Permits Office and the Office of Law Enforcement.
 The old endorsement and permit would be taken out of the permit database, and would no longer appear on the public website listing current permits.
-The Office of Sustainable Fisheries would be responsible for the development and dissemination of outreach materials such as letters, web pages, and fishery bulletins informing fishery participants of the changes under this proposed action.
+The Office of Sustainable Fisheries would be responsible for the development and dissemination of outreach materials such as letters, web pages, and Fishery Bulletins informing fishery participants of the changes under this proposed action.